-Atlanta’s Fox Theatre drew thousands last night for the celebration of Gregg Allman’s legacy in music, and the stage was as packed with talent as the theater was with fans: joining Allman was Jackson Browne, Robert Randolph, Sam Moore, John Hiatt and a multitude of other legendary performers, most of whom had never before shared a stage despite decades of friendship.
+Atlanta’s Fox Theatre drew thousands last night for the celebration of Gregg Allman’s legacy in music, and the stage was as packed with talent as the theater was with fans.
+Joining Allman were Jackson Browne, Robert Randolph, Sam Moore, John Hiatt and a multitude of other legendary performers, many of whom had never before shared a stage despite decades of friendship.

-Warren Haynes opened the show with “Come & Go Blues,” giving Allman Brothers Band fans a familiar sound with his fervent guitar and raspy vocals.
-From there, it felt like a relay race of brilliant musicianship and comfortable tunes: highlights included Susan Tedeschi’s other-worldly performance of “Stand Back” with Haynes and husband Derek Trucks, and as a long-time tourmate and frequent collaborator of the band, it’s no surprise that Tedeschi’s powerful vocals earned roaring approval from the crowd.
+opened the show with “Come & Go Blues,” giving Allman Brothers Band fans a familiar sound with his fervent guitar and raspy vocals.
+From there, it felt like a relay race of brilliant musicianship and comfortable tunes.
+One major highlight was Susan Tedeschi’s other-worldly performance of “Stand Back” with Haynes and husband Derek Trucks.
+As a long-time tourmate and frequent collaborator of the band, it’s no surprise that Tedeschi’s powerful vocals earned roaring approval from the crowd.

 “It’s like a surprise party.
-Like everybody you’ve ever known and loved and played music with is gonna come by, drop in for a little jam,” Allman said before the show, and the tone of every performance reflected that mentality.
+Like everybody you’ve ever known and loved and played music with is gonna come by, drop in for a little jam,” Allman said, and the tone of every performance reflected that mentality.

 Country artists showed up in full-force to honor the Southern rocker, too: Trace Adkins’ deep voice registered well with “I’m No Angel” and “Trouble No More,” and Vince Gill’s rendition of “Multi-Colored Lady” was on-point.
 Martina McBride powered through “All My Friends” before being joined on stage by Train’s Pat Monohan for “Can You Fool.”
 Eric Church really illustrated the rock undertones in his music with his performance, first raging through “Ain’t Wasting Time No More” and continuing to thrill with “Win, Lose or Draw.”
 He worked the audience like a pro, allowing plenty of glory for the band with instrumental breaks (and with a backing band like that one, how could you not?).